Garry Monk addresses agent allegations and identifies Middlesbrough weakness

-Sheffield Wednesday boss Garry Monk addresses Leeds United, Birmingham and Middlesbrough allegations
+Sheffield Wednesday boss Garry Monk addresses Leeds United, Birmingham City and Middlesbrough allegations

 Sheffield Wednesday boss Garry Monk has once again rubbished allegations which were made about his agent James Featherstone in the summer.